RodRothbarth/integration-engineer-take-home/README.md

 ## Add any instructions to get your submission running below this line.

 ### First look
-The project was build in a single build, the division is set on frontend folder.
+The project was build in a single build, the division is set on frontend folder;
 Remember to access the correct folder "frontend" to install the first dependencies;
-In the project core are the folders and files for the backend
+In the project core are the folders and files for the backend;
+each part "front and back"end were organized for single purpose.

 ### Backend Prep
-- Install the initial libraries for node_modules creation  bash```"npm install"```
+- Install the initial libraries for node_modules creation  bash```"npm install"```;
-- Installing nodemon - bash```"npm i -D nodemon"``` gives you a better development experience.
+- Installing nodemon - bash```"npm i -D nodemon"``` gives you a better development experience;
-- Generating a package script for starting the application properly bash```"start": "nodemon index.js"```
+- Generating a package script for starting the application properly bash```"start": "nodemon index.js"```;
-- The organization for better control start in the "modules" folder.
+- The organization for better control start in the "modules" folder;
 - in the modules folder "routes" sets the endpoint routes end its HTTP;
 - "controller" handles the primary entry point for the data;
-- "service" handles the logic itself
+- "service" handles the logic itself;
 - cors is set for the internal "vite localhost port" make sure ir reflect yours.

 ### Frontend Prep
-- Install the initial libraries for node_modules creation on "frontend" folder - bash```"npm install"```
+- Install the initial libraries for node_modules creation on "frontend" folder - bash```"npm install"```;
-- Remember to create TSX file once the project is in typescript.
+- Remember to create TSX file once the project is in typescript;
-- Task data is handled by a context bash```"useTask"```.
+- Task data is handled by a context bash```"useTask"```;
-- a toaster was implemented to show basic error handling
+- a toaster was implemented to show basic error handling;
-- for handling forms was implemented bash```react-hook-form```
+- for handling forms was implemented bash```react-hook-form```;